Curtis S. Chin

-Education

-He attended Fort Hunt High School in Alexandria, Virginia.

-Chin earned his bachelor's of science degree in journalism at the Medill School of Journalism at Northwestern University with a department major in economics.
-He completed his master's degree in public and private management (MPPM/MBA), concentrating in finance, at the Yale School of Management.

 Career

 Early career at Burson-Marsteller

 In 1986, Chin began his career at Burson-Marsteller, a global public relations and communications firm, in Washington, D.C.
 Over two decades, Chin counseled a wide range of global businesses and institutions, including multinational food & beverage, consumer goods & services, energy & infrastructure, finance, and telecom & technology companies, among others in often highly regulated sectors.
-While at college and prior to joining Burson-Marsteller, Chin had served as a White House summer intern under U.S. President Ronald Reagan, working in the Office of Vice President George H.W.
-Bush.
+While at college and prior to joining Burson-Marsteller, Chin had served as a White House summer intern under U.S. President Ronald Reagan, working in the Office of Vice President George H. W. Bush.

 In 1990–1991, Chin was posted to Tokyo as consultant at Dentsu Burson-Marsteller.
 After returning to the United States, he served an 11-month stint as Special Assistant to the United States Secretary of Commerce, Barbara H. Franklin.
 Chin moved to Beijing in 1995, where he was subsequently appointed managing director of Burson-Marsteller's Corporate/Public Affairs practice in China in 1996 as well as head of the firm's Beijing operations.
 He was based in Hong Kong from 1998 to 2001, taking over leadership of and overseeing operations of Burson-Marsteller's flagship Asia office.
 He relocated back to Burson-Marsteller's global headquarters in New York in 2001 after September 11, where he worked in part under founder chairman Harold Burson.
 In New York, Chin oversaw one of the firm's largest clients, served as managing director, Asia-Pacific, and also helped guide the firm's emerging Corporate Social Responsibility consulting work.
 From 2006 to 2007, he also took on the role of managing director, Global Business and Client Development.

 While at Burson-Marsteller, Chin was named by then-U.S. Secretary of State Colin Powell and continued under Secretary of State Condoleezza Rice as a member of the Secretary of State's Advisory Committee on Cultural Diplomacy, where he helped originate the Benjamin Franklin Award for Public Diplomacy.

-He is a co-author of the 2005 report, Cultural Diplomacy: The Linchpin of Public Diplomacy.